 Our Audit Committee is directly responsible for the appointment, compensation and oversight of the independent external audit firm retained to audit our financial statements and the audit fee negotiations associated with their retention.
 Our Audit Committee has selected Deloitte & Touche LLP to serve as our independent auditors for 2019.
 The Audit Committee regularly evaluates the performance of our independent auditors to determine if it is engaging the firm it believes is best positioned to serve the company and its shareholders.
-The Committee also periodically considers whether, in order to assure continuing auditor independent auditors' lead engagement partner, the Audit Committee and its Chairman participate in the selection of each new lead engagement partner.
+The Committee also periodically considers whether, in order to assure continuing auditor independence, Loews should rotate its independent external audit firm.
+In conjunction with the mandated rotation of the independent auditors' lead engagement partner, the Audit Committee and its Chairman participate in the selection of each new lead engagement partner.
 The Audit Committee and the Board believe that the continued retention of Deloitte & Touche LLP to serve as Loews's independent external auditor is in the best interests of Loews and its shareholders.